-This necklace is one-of-a-kind, made with particularly large and fabulous freshwater baroque pearls, which have been dyed peacock (black with hints of pink and gold).
-This manages the kitsch of the neon orange pink, and makes it fun and trendy, but still sophisticated.
+This necklace is great year-round, but is especially fun in the sun, since it's made with UV-reactive Czech pressed glass beads.
+The freshwater baroque pearls have been dyed peacock (black with hints of pink and gold), so overall look is fun and trendy, but still sophisticated.

-The beads are pressed Czech glass, and the clasp and components are sterling silver.
+The clasp and components are sterling silver.
 The bracelet features a sterling silver Daily Pearls dangle, and if requested will come with a gift bag and tissue paper.

 As popular as pearls are, the range of varieties and prices can get confusing.
 Here's what you need to know: